Skip to content

 Requirements

-You need Android SDK 24 or later to run the SDK.
+You need Android SDK 24 or later to compile the SDK.

 For conducting the actual tests, the SDK may need additional Android permissions.
 The default permissions are as follows; these are "normal" permissions that any app can request.